 Afterward, fasten the device to the tank’s inner wall.
 Note that if the wave maker is submersible, you can proceed and immerse it if it is needed.
-See to it that the absorption is in the water and the pump must be directing to where you prefer the water to be distributed.
+See to it that the absorption is in the water and the pump must be directed to where you prefer the water to be distributed.

 Then, plug in the power cord and switch it on.
 Bear in mind that it is useful to carefully go over the manufacturer’s assembly procedure as you might have to put together a few stuff.

 Immerse the pumps using water or vinegar solution and soak them for a few hours or overnight if thorough cleaning is needed.
 Carefully scrub any remaining algae buildup or filth using a tiny soft brush.
 Wash off using clean water and re-install in your fish tank.